 - Set the short ribs aside on a plate, taking care to reserve the juices.

-- Pour off most of the fat from the pot, leaving the good browned bits stuck on the bottom of the pot.
+- Pour off most -- not all -- of the fat from the pot, leaving the good browned bits stuck on the bottom.
 Return the pot to medium heat.
 Add the celery, carrots, and onion.
 Cook, stirring, until the vegetables begin to soften and brown.
 Add the tomato paste, thyme, bay leaves, rosemary, and garlic.
 Cook, stirring, for one minute more.
+PRO TIP: If the bottom of the pan starts to look a little too dark, deglaze with a tablespoon or two of water and stir.

 - Strain the braising liquid into a liquid measuring cup or gravy separator, discarding the remaining vegetables and aromatics.
 Allow the liquid to settle and separate.
 Spoon off the fat.
 You should have about 3/4 cup of remaining sauce, maybe a little less.
 Taste and adjust seasoning.
 You may want a little more salt.TIP: If you have more liquid than this, return the sauce to the braising pan and reduce over medium-high heat.

 - Transfer the short ribs plates, along with a few carrots.
-Spoon some of the braising liquid around the beef and serve.
+Spoon some of the braising liquid on top of the beef and serve.